-Here's a couple of easy St Patrick's Day pie recipes you can use to make delicious homemade pies for your St Patrick's Day celebrations.
-They're actually flavored ice cream pies that you can serve on any occasion, and they would make wonderfully refreshing desserts for serving in the warm summer weather.
+Here's a couple of easy St Patrick's Day pie recipes you can use to make delicious homemade pies for your St Patrick's Day party celebrations.
+They are actually flavored ice cream pies that you can serve on any occasion, and they would make wonderfully refreshing desserts for serving in the warm summer weather.

 Adapted from Vintage Ice Cream Pie Recipes